 How much do you plan to put in your compost bin?

 Some families have far fewer food scraps and compost material than others.
 If you expect to collect a lot of food scraps and yard waste to fill a large compost bin, you’ll certainly need more space than the family who uses a simple tumbler to hold their decomposing food waste.

 If you plan to use a pre-made tumbler or container to hold your compost, that can reside just about anywhere.
-If you plan to pile up your food scraps and other compost matter in a heap or an open bin, you may want to keep it a bit away from the house just so it doesn’t become safe space for rodents and other animals to cuddle up next to your home.
+If you plan to pile up your food scraps and other compost matter in a heap or an open bin, you may want to keep it a bit away from the house just so it doesn’t become a safe space for rodents and other animals to cuddle up next to your home.

 Properly managed compost bins don’t generally attract pests.
 But if your compost is an open pile or heap of decomposing matter, it’s not bad to keep it a bit away from the house just to be safe.
 Chances are, if you’re anything like me, you won’t perfectly manage your compost pile all the time.
-Every once in awhile, it will need a little readjustment and enjoy a few friendly visits from your animal neighbors.
+Every once in a while, it will need a little readjustment and likely enjoy a few friendly visits from your animal neighbors.

 Will it be an eyesore to you or your neighbors?